mochi-hpc-experiments/thallium-tutorial-exercises/README.md

 This will create the *client* and *server* programs.

-* You can test your client and server programs by opening two terminals (make sure you have run `spack env activate tl-tuto-env` in them to activate your spack environment) and running the following from the *build* directory.
+* You can test your client and server programs by opening two terminals (make sure you have run `spack env activate thallium-tuto-env` in them to activate your spack environment) and running the following from the *build* directory.